 Lead generation also includes intent prospecting with sales tools like G2 and Zoominfo.
 These solutions can provide information about buyer intent, essentially pre-qualifying leads, based on their desire to purchase a given product or service.

-It’s important to remember that lead generation is bottom-of-funnel.
+It’s important to remember that lead generation is middle to bottom-of-funnel.
 To have an effective lead generation campaign, you need to feed it a large audience from demand generation.

 Demand Generation vs. Lead Generation

 Demand generation attracts and builds your target audience, converting a broad audience into viable prospects.
 Lead generation qualifies and converts those prospects into leads and customers.

 What’s more important, demand generation or lead generation?